 First Scenario: seeking shared understanding

 Huỳnh Tuấn studio is located in a dead end alley in a small street in the otherwise busy 10th district in Sài Gòn.
 Together with some other artists, Huỳnh Tuấn rented the entire house, where they built several small studios.
 Tuấn's studio, on the third floor, is mainly dedicated to recording traditional music.
 Even though Huỳnh Tuấn created this studio to have a larger space than his previous home studio, this was indeed the narrowest space in which the group worked.
 Camera placement was difficult (in fact, even finding sufficient room for each performer when the entire group was to play was challenging enough) and this meant that not all participants were captured well on camera.
 The room was more akin to a corridor than a studio (a room shape not unusual in Vietnamese tube houses) which did contribute to a sense of intimacy, and was further enhanced by the performers typically being seated close together on the floor.
-The Six Tones did our first experiments, performing with the three Sài Gòn musicians in this room, and consequently this was the first time they encountered the kind of experimental music that has become the trademark of The Six Tones.
+The Six Tones did our first experiments, performing with the three Sài Gòn musicians, in this room, and consequently this was the first time they encountered the kind of experimental music that has become the trademark of The Six Tones.

 INSERT FIGURE 7 HERE